 Growing Hope Interactive Map

 Growing Hope is a nonprofit organization in Ypsilanti, MI that focuses on strengthening a sustainable local food system and fostering food justice.
 This interactive map of the urban farm aims to guide and empower community members while communicating GH's mission.

-Product Designer, Illustrator
+Product Designer, UX Researcher, Illustrator

-Team of 5 for UX Design Capstone @ University of Michigan School of Information (SI 487)
+Team of 5 for UX Design Capstone @ University of Michigan School of Information

+Growing Hope Interactive Map